The Iron Fist Legacy

 Power Fist's reality was overrun by Vi-Locks until the original Exiles came to help.
 Once they left, he stayed a hero and helped the world finish recovering.
 He eventually helped Quentin Quire (Earth-91172) learn about the Exiles, and went back to Quentin's reality to save it from being overrun by the Hulk's Annihilation Wave.

-Iron Fist appears in the episode "A Brat Walks Among Us" alongside other Heroes for Hire members Luke Cage and Misty Knight
+Iron Fist appears in the episode "A Brat Walks Among Us" alongside other Heroes for Hire members Luke Cage and Misty Knight.
+He was voiced by Mikey Kelley.

 Iron Fist appears in Ultimate Spider-Man as a teenager closer in age to Spider-Man.
 He is voiced by Greg Cripes.
 In this series his personality is a cross between a monk and a skater, offering sage advice and non-sequesters, but talking and behaving in an air headed fashion which often confuses his teammates.